0

 |

-This year I separated Alliums from America into own chapter - offered species are very good growers in pots and excellent show plants due compact, dwarf habit.
+I separated Alliums from America into own chapter - offered species are very good growers in pots and excellent show plants due compact, dwarf habit.
 Some are good growers in garden as well.
 Dry flower-balls in seed are good for small flower-arrangements.
+THIS YEAR AMERICAN ALLIUMS ARE NOT INCLUDED IN OFFER.

 |